 Also an alfalfa, field corn and sweet corn grower, Hatley said the students were intrigued by the cotton production.
 “It’s encouraging to see the kind of interest from this generation, especially form an inner-city high school.”

-Hatley thoroughly enjoyed answering the students questions and telling them about Arizona cotton farming.
+Hatley thoroughly enjoyed answering the

 So how did Hatley make the field trip so engaging?